MicrosoftDocs/power-automate-docs/articles/get-started-logic-flow.md

 ## Specify an event to start the flow

-When you create a cloud flow, your flow opens in either the current designer or the AI-powered designer.
-The instructions for ho to create a flow are slightly different for each designer.
-If you see the **Copilot** pane on the right, you're using the AI-powered designer.
-In this article, select the **Current designer** or **AI-powered designer** tab for instructions.

 First, select what event, or *trigger*, starts your flow.

 1. Sign in to [Power Automate](https://make.powerautomate.com).